 Yes, a home battery can be charged from the electricity grid in addition to solar energy.
 Modern home battery systems are designed to be flexible and can be charged in various ways.
 Here are some common ways a home battery can be charged:

-Solar energy:
+Solar Energy:

-Electricity grid:
+Electricity Grid:

 Home batteries can also be charged from the regular electricity grid.
 This can be useful in situations where there is insufficient solar energy available or when electricity rates are more favorable.
 The battery can be charged at night or during periods of low solar energy from the grid.

-Smart Charging Controls:
+Smart Charging Control:

 Modern home batteries often have smart charging controls that automatically determine the best time to charge.
 This can depend on factors such as the availability of solar energy, electricity rates, and the household's energy needs.

-Smart Network Services:
+Smart Grid Services:

 Ole Diepstraten